-While the water heats, place the cocoa butter in a medium sized heat-proof bowl (or double broiler).
+While the water heats, place the cocoa butter in a medium sized heat-proof bowl (or double boiler).
 Once the water reaches a simmer, place the bowl on top of the pan.
 Make sure the bowl isn't in direct contact with the water.
 Turn off the heat - the steam will be enough to melt the cocoa butter, and prevents you from burning it.
 Continue stirring the cocoa butter until it melts completely.
 This should take a couple minutes.

-Once fully melted, remove the bowl from the saucepan and quickly whisk in the cocoa powder and maple syrup.
+Once fully melted, remove the bowl from the saucepan and quickly whisk in cocoa powder and maple syrup.
 Whisk until fully combined.

 -Cocoa butter is solid at room temperature, which means your chocolate will set as it cools.
 This makes it the perfect topping to your baked goods, but just make sure you do your dipping and drizzling as quickly as possible...you want it to solidify on your treats, not in your bowl!

 -When making chocolate, avoid introducing any water.
 Water in the bowl or on the mixing utensils could cause your chocolate to seize up.